rtek1000/W1209-firmware-modified/README.md

 ```

 ## Code adaptation for Eclipse IDE:
+- Updates and new features have been added.

 - Uses less program memory than the Arduino IDE.

 - Makefile compilation mode, similar to the [original](https://github.com/mister-grumbler/w1209-firmware) way.